Work for Us - FAQs

 What will I be doing during a day on camp?

-Our days are action packed, but due to the changes we have made for CoVID-19, the structure of our day looks a bit different!
+Our days are action packed, but due to the changes we have made for COVID, the structure of our day looks a bit different!

 Is there a uniform?

 Yes!
-New staff will be given 2 company branded Tshirts and 1 Hoody before starting work.
+New staff will be given 2 company branded t-shirts and 1 hoody before starting work.
 This first complete uniform set is provided free of charge to all employed staff, but additional uniforms in future seasons can be purchased at additional cost.
-Staff will need to provide their own tracksuit bottoms/shorts/sports leggings and trainers in black or navy and whistle.
+Staff will need to provide their own tracksuit bottoms/shorts/leggings and trainers in a dark colour and whistle.

 What should I bring to camp?